“Project closeout is my favorite phase of construction,” said nobody, at any point, in the history of mankind.

-Once all required documents are in the PM’s possession, they’ll organize them into one cumulative project closeout document, usually referred to as a “handover document,” “handover package” or “turnover package.”
-The turnover package is what will eventually be given to the client.
+Once all required documents are in the PM’s possession, they’ll organize them into one cumulative project closeout document, usually referred to as a “handover document,” “handover package," "closeout package," or “turnover package.”
+Usually a myriad of nicknames implies affection (see also: Shaquille O'Neal), but not this time.
+The handover package is what will eventually be given to the client.
 It must be comprehensive, accessible, and without redundancies.
 Coffee stains are also frowned upon.

 Presentation to the client

 Upon completion of assembly, the final step of project closeout is presenting the handover package to the client.
-Between general contractor and client, this is the proverbial “tossing the keys to the sports car.”
-At long last, the GC’s job is over, and the client can rest assured that the handover document contains all information critical to the continued maintenance of their spanking new facility.
+Between General Contractor and client, this is the proverbial “tossing the keys to the sports car.”
+At long last, the GC’s job is over, and the client can rest assured that the handover package contains all information critical to the continued maintenance of their spanking new facility.

-Of course, presenting a handover document that both satisfies and impresses the client takes a certain skill that now evolves past administrational or graphic design—an ultra-high stakes version of customer service.
-This is the most important skill of all for one simple reason: giving the client what they want, on top of being available for questions they may have about their new facility, helps to build a better relationship and ensure repeat business between GC and owner.
+Of course, presenting a package that both satisfies and impresses the client takes a certain skill that now evolves past administrational or graphic design—an ultra-high stakes version of customer service.
+This is the most important skill of all for one simple reason: giving the client what they want, on top of being available for questions they may have about their new facility, helps to build a better relationship and ensure repeat business between GC and Owner.

 Successful project closeout is rare

 Truly successful closeout doesn’t happen often, for two primary reasons: too many variables and a lack of project resources.
 Both can be readily overcome by the contractor that’s ready to take their business to the next level.

 Time and cost overruns are extremely common for projects—31% of all projects came within 10% of the budget in the last 3 years